AdobeDocs/experience-platform.en/help/query-service/clients/overview.md

 >[!IMPORTANT]
 >
->Power BI and Tableau users can connect Customer Journey Analytics to your BI tools from the Query Service credentials tab.
+>As a Power BI and Tableau user, you can connect Customer Journey Analytics to your BI tools from the Query Service credentials tab.
 See the credentials documentation for instructions on how to [connect your BI tools to Customer Journey Analytics](../ui/credentials.md#connect-to-customer-journey-analytics).